-Q – Where do you plan to get money to pay for the arts incubator?
+Q – Where do you plan to get money to pay for Arts INC?

 A – Part of the feasibility study is determining the cost of this project.
-From there, Arts Council will create a Fund Development Plan and Capital Fundraising Campaign.
+From there, Arts Council developed a Fund Development Plan.

 Additionally, there are a number of grants available provincially, federally, and through private corporations that support the development of arts infrastructure.
 Examples of potential funders could be Canadian Heritage and Alberta Foundation for the Arts.

-Q – Will any you be using Municipal tax dollars or funding to pay for the arts incubator?
+Q – Will any you be using municipal tax dollars to fund Arts INC?

-Q – I live in a rural Indigenous community.
-How will the arts incubator benefit me?
+Q – I live in a rural community.
+How will Arts INC benefit me?

-A – Arts Council has proposed an arts incubator to be located in Fort McMurray, but we welcome participation from all communities and groups from across the region.
+A – Arts INC is located in Fort McMurray, but we welcome participation from all communities and groups from across the region.

-Once established, the arts incubator will use the “spoke and hub model” to provide services to rural and Indigenous communities.
-The Artist in Residency program could be inclusive of the rural areas.
-For example, artists would spend time mentoring residents in rural communities, but the artists would create their work at the incubator facility in Fort McMurray.
+Once established, Arts INC will use a “spoke and hub model” to provide services to rural and Indigenous communities.
+The Artist in Residence program, for example, could be inclusive of the rural areas – artists would spend time mentoring residents in rural communities, but the artists would create their work at Arts INC in Fort McMurray.

 Q – How can I help make this project a reality?

-A – Anyone wishing to donate to this project or other ACWB initiatives may do so through our website – donations $50 and over are eligible for a Charitable Donation Receipt and donors can specify which program, project, or service they wish their donation dollars to support, including the Arts Incubator.
+A – Anyone wishing to donate to this project may do so through our website – donations $50 and over are eligible for a Charitable Donation Receipt and donors can specify which program, project, or service they wish their donation dollars to support, including Arts INC.

-Q – How much will the arts incubator cost to build?
+Q – How much will Arts INC cost to build?

-Q – How much does the cinema property cost?
+Q – How much does the property cost?

-Q – How much will the arts incubator cost to operate?
+Q – How much will Arts INC cost to operate?

-A – It is difficult to know what the operation costs would be before a detailed design of the arts incubator has been finalized.
-We are working with funding professionals to better understand costs in greater detail.
+A – It is difficult to know what the operation costs will be before a detailed design of Arts INC has been finalized.
+We are working with Project Management professionals and consultants to better understand costs in greater detail.

 A – Yes.
-One of Arts Council’s financial goals for this project is that this arts incubator be self-sustaining within 4-5 years of opening doors to the community.
-This means that the arts incubator would eventually operate based on revenues earned from serving the community, sponsorship and donors.
+One of Arts Council’s financial goals for this project is that Arts INC be self-sustaining within 4-5 years of opening its doors to the community.
+This means that Arts INC would eventually operate based on revenues earned from serving the community, as well as from sponsorships and donors.

-Q – What will happen with the profits/revenue earned by the arts incubator?
+Q – What will happen with the profits/revenue earned by Arts INC?